Join The Team

 Are you interested in careers related to history or patient care, particularly those facing a blood cancer diagnosis?
 Then consider interning with us!
 Please email the William G. Pomeroy Foundation to inquire whether we currently have any internship opportunities and let us know your area of expertise.

-Gain valuable history research and archival experience in the nonprofit sector as a Historical Research Intern for the William G. Pomeroy Foundation in Syracuse, N.Y.
+Gain valuable history research, writing and archival experience in the nonprofit sector as a Historical Research Intern for the William G. Pomeroy Foundation in Syracuse, N.Y.

 Scope of Work